Braggadocio (rap): Early years

 Competition from the old-school hip hop ethic partially explains why braggadocio is used in rap—"my shit is better than yours and that's the bottom line," said MC Esoteric.
 Gangsta rap helped develop the idea of a "larger-than-life" persona, sometimes to a comedic extreme; however, reading braggadocio literally and seeing it as integral to rap may suppress vulnerability, i.e. an artist's ability to connect emotionally.
 Murs said, "when you get the microphone, you want to pump yourself up."

 Common subjects of braggadocio

 Wealth

 According to Pitchfork, "the accumulation of wealth and aspirational living are central themes in rap because, of course, it's the music of America's marginalized communities".
 It cites examples including Wu-Tang Clan's "C.R.E.A.M." and Eric B. & Rakim's "Paid in Full".

 Status symbols

-Material goods a status symbols are a common topic for rap braggadocio.
+Material goods as status symbols are a common topic for rap braggadocio.
 Frequently cited items include high-end cars, designer fashion, jewellery (sometimes called bling), and alcoholic drinks like Cristal champagne and Hennessy.
 In 50 Cent's "P.I.M.P.", he brags about his material status symbols, such as his luxury car, the high-end wheels on said car, and his jewelry: